-In SAS we use the OPEN function to access or “open” an existing data set.
+We use the OPEN function in SAS to access or “open” an existing data set.

 mode specifies the type of access to the data set.
-There are 3 different modes by which you can open the SAS dataset.
+There are three different modes by which you can open the SAS dataset.

 %macro ex1; %let dsid=%sysfunc(open(sashelp.class, i)); %if (&dsid=0) %then %put %sysfunc(sysmsg()); %else %put sashelp.cars data set has been opened; %mend; %ex1;

 The CLOSE() function closes an open dataset—this automatically happens at the end of a DATA step but is very important to remember in macro contexts.

 Attrc and Attrn Functions

 The ATTRC and ATTRN functions retrieve the value of a character and numeric attributes of a SAS data set, respectively.

 ATTRN() is used to return “numeric” attributes, and ATTRC is used to return “character” attributes, but both take a data-set-id and an attribute-name as arguments.